5agado/conversation-analyzer/README.md

 ###Reply Delay
 Reply delay (does overall delay make sense?)
 Reply delay by sender (conversation with two senders)
-Reply delay by messsage length
+Reply delay by message length

 ##Sequential Messages
 Num of sequential messages by sender
 Delay between sequential messages by sender

 ##Emoticons Stats
 Total number of emoticons
 Total number of emoticons per sender

 (all previous) by day
 (all previous) by month

 ##TODO
     * NLP analyses for message, also sentiment analysis and similar